top of page

 They may be interested in taking classes through CFPA’s Partner Abuse Intervention Program (PAIP).
 For more information about the classes, please click here.

-At the Center for Prevention of Abuse, we approach abuse from every angle.
-We believe abuse is a learned behavior, so the Partner Abuse Intervention Program (PAIP) focuses on un-learning the negative and harmful behaviors.
+We believe abuse is a sin, so the Partner Abuse Intervention Program (PAIP) focuses on un-learning the negative and harmful behaviors- which to us is different.

 National Hotline 800-799-SAFE (7233) https://www.thehotline.org/#